 Airwallex, one of the most exciting tech startups in the billion-dollar “unicorn” club, was founded in 2015 to help companies manage cross-border revenue and financing.
 “Our vision is to become the operating system that helps businesses grow and scale globally,” says co-founder and CEO Jack Zhang.

 Airwallex has since expanded rapidly across Asia Pacific, EMEA and the U.S., and has grown to over 500 employees—and Zhang credits Slack, the platform-based messaging system, for centralising communication within the organisation and creating a culture of transparency during the company’s growth journey.
 To sync with enterprise partners and customers, Airwallex relies on Slack Connect, the secure way to work with outside organisations.

 “Having a way to communicate freely and openly share our vision, goals and long-term objectives in Slack is the fundamental way we’re successfully scaling the company worldwide,” Zhang says.
-To facilitate efficient workflows, connect in real time and empower an open, tech-driven culture across 12 global offices, departments across the company rely on out-of-the-box integrations and Slack channels, virtual spaces to share messages, digital tools and files.
+To facilitate efficient workflows, connect in real time and empower an open, tech-driven culture across 12 global offices, departments across the company rely on out-of-the-box integrations and Slack channels, digital spaces to share messages, tools and files.

 “Everything from the hiring process through to our global communications is handled in a Slack channel,” says Craig Rees, Airwallex’s vice president of platform product and engineering.
 “Slack opens up the entire organisation.”

 “One of the great things we have done is use software like Slack to enable our teams around the world to create a culture of openness.”